 AND A WORD ABOUT HANDHELDS:

 Given the aforementioned dust situation endemic to urban living, we're doubtful that a hand vac will do the cleaning trick for your home.
 That said, if you live in a small studio and prefer Swiffer-ing and mopping to vacuuming, you can probably get by with just owning a hand vac.
 Consider these two brands:

-Black and Decker's Cordless Pivot Vac ($69.99) should win awards for its design alone, its nozzle folding into the body so it's only slightly bigger than the base of a hand mixer—watch how it works on VacuumWizard's YouTube channel—and nearly as light, too.
+Black and Decker's Cordless Pivot Vac ($50.99 on Amazon) should win awards for its design alone, its nozzle folding into the body so it's only slightly bigger than the base of a hand mixer—watch how it works on VacuumWizard's YouTube channel—and nearly as light, too.
 The wide mouth makes for easy pickups, and the suction's strong enough for pet hair.

-Linde highly recommends Filter Stream's DirtTamer ($69 to $99, depending on the model), which is strong, uses a HEPA filter (again, great for those with allergies), and, though rechargeable instead of corded, keeps its charge for a good long while at full-strength, he says, allowing fairly robust clean-ups for a small appliance.
+Linde highly recommends Filter Stream's DirtTamer ($61 on Amazon), which is strong, uses a HEPA filter (again, great for those with allergies), and, though rechargeable instead of corded, keeps its charge for a good long while at full-strength, he says, allowing fairly robust clean-ups for a small appliance.
 Plus, they're versatile, outfitted with attachments for crevices, squeegee-ing and upholstery cleaning.